whwrepos/genai-resume-screening/README.md

 # genai-resume-screening
-Working example of GenAI generating job descriptions, sample resumes and profile screening for recruitment
+Working example of GenAI generating job descriptions, sample resumes and profile screening for recruitment scenarios.

 Codespace container includes Jupyter Notebook, you will need to start it up using the following -